CogentRedTester/mpv-file-browser/addons/README.md

 ## Examples

-For standard addons that add support for non-native filesystems, but otherwise don't do anything fancy, see [ftp-browser](ftp-browser.lua) and [http-browser](http-browser.lua).
+For standard addons that add support for non-native filesystems, but otherwise don't do anything fancy, see [ftp-browser](ftp-browser.lua) and [apache-browser](apache-browser.lua).

 For more simple addons that make a few small modifications to how other parsers are displayed, see [home-label](home-label.lua).